informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 }
 ```

-Though this code works, it is not object-oriented code since it breaks abstraction
+Though this code works, it is not object-oriented since it breaks abstraction
 and encapsulation; notice that we would have to change the zombie code each time we
 introduce a new type of plant.
 Moreover,
 **the use of `getClass` or `instanceof` is absolutely forbidden in the assignments
-and you will receive a mark of 0 points if you use it**
+and you will receive a mark of 0 points if you use either of them**
 since it is a way of avoiding the use of dynamic binding and, therefore, correct OOP.

 Another equally-poor attempt at a solution is to use a kind of DIY `getClass` or